 History of the Trenton Free Public Library

 The Trenton Free Public Library is the oldest library in New Jersey, founded in 1750 as the Trenton Library Company by Dr. Thomas Cadwalader.
 Benjamin Franklin is said to have purchased the library’s first 50 books.
-Originally a subscription library, it was the second in the American colonies after the Philadelphia Library Company.
-The library organization as it is known today became incorporated in 1900 with Ferdinand W. Roebling serving as its first Board President.
+Originally a subscription library, it became incorporated as a free public library as it is known today in 1900 with Ferdinand W. Roebling serving as its first Board President.

 Dr. Thomas Cadwalader, the first chief Burgess (i.e., Mayor), gave 50 pounds for the establishment of the Trenton Library Company.
 Housed in rented rooms and various homes of its subscribers, it was entirely destroyed by the British troops in December 1776 during their occupation of the city.
 However, the library re-emerged approximately five years later after the surviving shareholders ran newspaper notices in January 1781 asking people to return any books that they might have belonging to the library.
 To date, four of these original books survive and are located in the Trentoniana Department, a special collection of the library.
 The library was reorganized in 1797, with holdings of only 240 items.
 By 1804, there were 700 volumes.